yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

 ### Entity Component System (ECS)
 - the opposite of a fat-struct
 - Architecture care about encapsulation boundaries
-	- where you make it hard to access the system
+	- where you make it difficult to access things
     - vs where you make it easy
-- Boundaries around the system vs Boundaries accross the
+- Encapsulation boundaries around the system vs Boundaries accross the objects